If you’re a real estate appraiser, noting whether a sale is an arm’s length transaction or a different type of sale is essential.

 When it comes to taxes, arm’s length transactions have quite a few tax considerations.

-All over the world, tax considerations are designed to treat the results of a transaction differently when parties are arm’s length versus not arm’s length.
+All over the world, tax considerations are designed to treat the results of a transaction differently when parties are at arm’s length versus not arm’s length.

 This is good for you to keep in mind whichever route you go.